codewars/docs/content/languages/cpp/authoring/index.md

 - Many features of C++ do not have direct equivalents in other popular languages: mixture of allowed paradigms, template meta-programming, unmanaged memory backed by RAII, native access to the platform and runtime, and many others.
 C++ kata which rely on them can be difficult to translate to other languages.

+## Kata snippets and template

+Due to complicated compilation model of C++ code, paired with the fact that Codewars strictly enforces names of source files, their amount, and meaning, code runner uses a `[template]()` (TODO: document C++ runner template) to concatenate all kata snippets into a single translation unit.
+This fact has various consequences on the code, some positive, and some negative: namespace pollution, symbols introduced by one snippet being visible in other snippets, etc. However, in majority of cases, it does not affect kata in any way, and whenever possible, this behavior should be treated as implementation detail of C++ code runner.
+Kata snippets should be treated as separate source files, if possible.

+One consequence of using the template is that signature of solution function can be modified by the user in a way which can affect tests.
+To avoid possibility of users tampering with prototype of solution function, it's recommended to re-declare it in the tests snippet.

 ## Coding

 ### Code style